 There are no known federally listed threatened, endangered, or candidate species in the Weber River.
-However, USFS does list the Bonneville cutthroat as a sensitive species on the Wasatch National Forest.

 3.4 Botanical Resources

 The Project Area sits at approximately 4,600 feet elevation and is dominated by development with minimal native vegetation.
 Botanical resources were evaluated in the Project Area and in the larger potential effects area (PEA), which consists of a 1-mile buffer around the Project Area.
 The PEA comprises mostly USFS-administered lands from approximately 4,600 to 6,600 feet elevation and contains a wide range of vegetation communities and land cover types.